It has been more than 2-1/2 years since I last attempted to answer this question – Which is the Best Cordless Power Tool Brand?

 Notable Products: I’ll have to get back to you on this.

-Ben’s Note: Porter Cable’s cordless nail guns, which I’ve found to deliver consistent driving drive and clean nail holes.
+Ben’s Note: Porter Cable’s cordless nail guns, which I’ve found to deliver consistent driving depth and clean nail holes.

 Benefits: Growing 18V lineup with some unique or innovative tools.
 Good balance between performance and price.
 Limited Lifetime Service Agreement covers parts, service, and batteries, free for life – with some restrictions.